ErisVentures/optyx-blog/content/tutorials/faqs.md

 ## Does Optyx support RAW format XYZ?

 Yes!
 (Probably).
 Optyx works with a wide array of RAW formats from tons of camera models and coverage can be even further expanded by installing Adobe's free DNG converter.
-Checkout our [Working with RAW guide](/tutorials/working-with-raw/) for more details.
+Checkout our [Working in RAW guide](/tutorials/working-in-raw/) for more details.

-## Does Optyx edit my photos?
+## Does Optyx automatically edit my photos too?

-Not yet ;) Optyx is a tool for [photo culling](https://fstoppers.com/education/beginners-guide-culling-and-why-we-do-it-89324) designed to be used in conjunction with an editor.
+Not yet ;)

+For now, Optyx is a tool strictly for [photo culling](https://fstoppers.com/education/beginners-guide-culling-and-why-we-do-it-89324) designed to be used in conjunction with another editor like Lightroom.
 Fstoppers explains it nicely...

 > The process of culling is used in every type of photography and is used by professionals and amateurs alike.
 Culling is simply the process of selecting the best images from a shoot to be edited and delivered to a client.

-Our recommended workflow is to cull all your photos in Optyx before importing to another editor such as Lightroom or Luminar.
+Our recommended workflow is to cull all your photos in Optyx before importing to another editor like Lightroom or Luminar.
 Checkout our [Learning Optyx guide](/tutorials/learning-optyx/) for more details.